williamouyang/okta.github.io/docs/api/rest/policy.md

 * Will be replaced with the ToC
 {:toc .list-unstyled .toc}

-## Overview
+# Overview

-The Okta Policy API enables you to create, edit, delete, and use various policies including Okta Signon and MIM.
+The Okta Policy API enables you to peform policy and rule operations.
+These operation apply to various policies including Okta Signon.

 This API supports the following **policy operations**: